 Season three is when I think TNG started getting really good.
 By the time season four began, TNG had arrived.
 As Michael Dorn said, “I think it was the fourth season where we really hit our stride.”
 With one exception, no season of any television series has ever opened with more anticipation than season four of Star Trek: The Next Generation.
 In fact, according to some lists, it is the greatest TV cliffhanger of all time.
 What happens after the season three finale became a national conversation, and not even the writers knew the answer.
 In the words of Michael Piller, “I’d created an unsolvable problem” with Best of Both Worlds.
-He had a one year contract with TNG, and had planned on leaving after the end of season 3, so he simply put the crew in the worst situation he could imagine before he would leave.
+He had a one year contract with TNG, and had planned on leaving after the end of season 3, so he simply put the crew in the worst situation he could imagine before he left.
 It wasn’t until Gene Roddenberry convinced him to return that he found himself with the burden of actually attempting to solve the problem he’d created.

 Solve it he did, and ripples from this two-parter will be felt for the rest of the series.
 In fact the idea of a Star Trek captain who wasn’t invulnerable, and really could be violated, was brand new.
 Think about it: in a very real way, the captain of the starship Enterprise had just been raped.
 It would make Picard more human, more complex, and even more interesting as a character from this point on.
 Due in part to BoBW’s success TNG will go on to have 8 two-part episodes, not counting the feature-length series premiere and finale.